What is Stamp Duty?

-Why do we have to pay it?
+Why do I need to pay Stamp Duty?

 Purchase Price